 How does one approach expressing this sentiment to the interviewer?
-How do I navigate a situation where I can live in [name of city redacted] with occasional travel to London for work?
+How do I navigate a situation where I can live in Toronto with occasional travel to London for work?

 And now on to this week’s topic

-If you want to skip straight to the discussion, it starts 13 minutes and 10 seconds into the episode.
+If you want to skip straight to the discussion, it starts FILL IN HERE into the episode.

 Sarah and Lisa talk through these questions:

 - You might need to iterate on the way support communicates with your developers as the company and team changes.